 Massage increases blood flow through the skin and adds the absorption by creating heat.
 Although the oils are applied externally they penetrate to the body’s organs via skin and nose.
 Different oils provide different outcomes, for example, many have anti-inflammatory, immune booting, antiviral and pain killing properties.
 Whist others uplift and enliven, tranquilise and calm.
 Certain oils can help with circuitry problems and also detoxify the system.

-Aromatherapy can be used in alongside other holistic treatments for example, reflexology and acupuncture.
-It will awaken you senses and incorporated into your daily routine can enhance your quality of life.
+Aromatherapy can be effective alongside other holistic treatments for example, reflexology and acupuncture.
+It will awaken your senses and incorporated into your daily routine can enhance your quality of life.
+Combined, they can be effective treatment for those in rehab or detoxing from drugs or an alcohol addiction.

 We understand that taking the decision to commit to rehab can be difficult, you can schedule a tour of one your local rehab centers to see the available facilities, resources and environment.
 This can help you with taking the first steps towards your rehabilitation